 A brilliant place to stay in Siesta Key is Siesta Key Bungalows.
 Located on a canal with adorable coral-colored buildings, these tastefully decorated beach cottages are perfect accommodations for your vacation.

 Each bungalow offers a full kitchen, dining room with table & chairs, and a small porch, with special touches like monogrammed towels, pillowcases, and Gilchrist & Soames toiletries.
 These things certainly set Siesta Key Bungalows apart from its competition.
 I also appreciated the attractive artwork, curtain-framed bed, and premium linens.

 Siesta Key Bungalows has a fishing dock with kayaks that you can borrow (don’t forget to wear your lifejacket!), free bicycles to use, and a heated outdoor swimming pool.
 Several sitting areas can be found around the photogenic grounds, as well.

 Siesta Key is chock full of fun-filled souvenir shops, great for taking home a little happiness to all your friends and family.
 Siesta Key t-shirts are a favorite.

 A Low-Key Vacation in Siesta Key

-With Siesta Key’s laid-back vibe, beautiful beaches, and amazing scenery, it’s a recipe for a memorable vacation where rest and relaxation are the highlights.
+With Siesta Key’s laid-back vibe, beautiful beaches, and fantastic scenery, it’s a recipe for a memorable vacation where rest and relaxation are the highlights.
 Think of Siesta Key for your next family vacation and have a wonderful time reconnecting in this adorable seaside Florida town.